-- Transactions between Russian residents and foreign legal entities and individuals from "non-friendly" countries (i.e. countries that have enacted sanctions against Russia), where such transactions consist of the acquisition of any securities or real estate assets, or the provision of loans or credit facilities to such foreign legal entities and individuals; - Currency operations in connection with loans in foreign currency provided by Russian residents to non-residents. - Monetary transfers by Russian residents to their accounts in foreign banks as well as through foreign payment systems. - Transactions as described above between Russian residents and foreign legal entities and individuals from countries other than "non-friendly" countries, where the relevant securities or real estate assets were acquired from legal entities and individuals from "non-friendly" countries after 22 February 2022.
-This is essentially an anti-abuse provision designed to prevent parties from 'non-friendly' jurisdictions avoiding the approval requirement by transferring their securities or real estate assets to counterparties not located in those 'non-friendly' jurisdictions.
+- Transactions between Russian residents and foreign legal entities and individuals from "non-friendly" countries (i.e. countries that have enacted sanctions against Russia), where such transactions consist of the acquisition of any securities or real estate assets, or the provision of loans or credit facilities to such foreign legal entities and individuals; - Currency operations in connection with loans in foreign currency provided by Russian residents to non-residents.

-The description of Russia counter-measures is complete as of 12 March 2022.
+9 The description of Russia counter-measures is complete as of 12 March 2022.